 Annika stepped away from competitive golf at the end of the 2008 season to start a family and further establish the ANNIKA brand.
 As President and CEO of ANNIKA, she oversees a variety of businesses.
 They include the ANNIKA Collection, a line of high-end women’s golf apparel with partner Cutter & Buck.
 It has realized over $50 million in global sales since its 2003 inception.

 ANNIKA Course Design has completed three courses globally, with three more under construction.
 Her first U.S. credit, Royal Golf Club in Elmo, Minn., is a partnership with Arnold Palmer Design and slated to open in 2018.
 The new course will be aptly named The King and The Queen.
 Another fruitful partnership has been with Wente Vineyards on a signature series of ultra-premium wines.

 Annika regularly appears as a television analyst for NBC’s coverage of LPGA major championships.
 She is a very popular motivational speaker and many corporate executives, CEOs and meeting planners use her talents to entertain important clients, reward top performing employees, and build camaraderie among teams.
 Annika is a driven leader with a vast network of contacts throughout the worlds of business, sports and entertainment.
-She continues to represent world-class companies including 3M, AHEAD, Callaway, Cutter & Buck, Golfing World, Lexus, Pacific Links International and Rolex.
+She continues to represent world-class companies including 3M, AHEAD, Callaway, Cutter & Buck, Golfing World, Lexus, Cabot Saint Lucia and Rolex.